oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 #### Prerequisites

-This sample assumes the following prerequisite environment setup.
+This sample assumes the following prerequisite environment setup:

 * Operating System: GNU/Linux, macOS or [WSL for Windows 10](https://docs.microsoft.com/windows/wsl/install-win10).
 * [Git](https://git-scm.com/downloads), use `git --version` to test if `git` works.
 This document was tested with version 2.17.1.